QuirkyCort/micropython-gy33/gy33-uart/README.md

 ### GY33_UART.get_processed()

 Returns a list containing the processed "Red, Green, Blue" values.
+You must perform an "update()" first.

 ### GY33_UART.get_i2c_addr()

 Sets the i2c address as an integer (...for use in I2C mode).
+You must perform an "update()" first.

+The GY33 will not automatically send out the I2C address; you must perform a query_i2c(), followed by an update() to obtain the address.

 ## Examples